 Give each pair an activity sheet.
-They work in pairs and answer questions about what it means to be a vegetarian or vegan and how to identify vegetarian or vegan food from the label.
-They are also asked to suggest a vegetarian lunch for their family.
-The lunch suggestions can become part of a wider group discussion about food choices.
+They work in pairs and answer questions about what itmeans to be a vegetarian or vegan and how to identify vegetarian or vegan food from the label.
+They are also asked to explain three reasons why people choose to be a vegetarian or a vegan.